§ Identity Hub

 Messages objects MUST be composed as follows:

-In order to enable data replication features for a Hub Instance, all Messages MUST be committed to an IPFS DAG in a tree allocated to the DID of the owner after all subtrees are composed and committed.
+In order to enable data replication features for a Decentralized Web Node, all Messages MUST be committed to an IPLD DAG in a tree allocated to the DID of the owner after all subtrees are composed and committed.
 The top-level of Message objects MUST be committed as a DAG CBOR encoded object.

 - Message objects MUST contain a